bijeanghafouri/extremist-classifier/README.md

 - `Dataset.py`: Defines the `CustomDataset` class for loading and preprocessing the dataset.
 - `logger_config.py`: Configuration file for setting up the logger.
 - `Predictor.py`: Defines the `Predictor` class for making predictions using the trained model.

-## Dataset
-The datasets used for training and evaluation is not included in this repository as they are too large to contain.
-Moreover, they include personal information; social media data cannot be publicly posted unless given the ability to hydrate.
-Please ensure that you have the necessary dataset files before running the scripts.

-## Requirements
-To run the scripts, make sure you have the following dependencies installed:
-1. Clone the repository: `git clone <repository_url>`
-2. Install the required dependencies.
-3. Prepare your dataset and ensure it is accessible to the scripts.
-4. Run the `main.py` script to start the training and evaluation process.

 ## Results
 The classification results, including precision, recall, F1-score, and accuracy, will be saved in the specified output directory.